fluxcd/flux/docs/guides/use-private-git-host.md

 has been installed properly first, then come back. `ssh -vv $GITHOST` from within the container may help debug it.

+## If deploying flux via `kubectl`

 If it _did_ work, you will need to make it a more permanent arrangement.

 Back in that shell, create a ConfigMap for the cluster.
 To make sure the ConfigMap is created in the namespace of the Flux deployment, the namespace is set explicitly: